 Tiger Mountain Pokhara Lodge, Pokhara, Nepal

-Located 900 metres above sea level, this hotel offers captivating views of the Himalayas.
+Located 900 metres above sea level, this jungle hotel offers captivating views of the Himalayas.
 Since it opened in 1998, the property has coexisted thoughtfully with nature, allowing the vegetation to wildly envelop its 18 guest rooms.
 The bungalows built of hand-cut local stone and wood feature a calming, cool slate interior warmed by vintage Tibetan rugs and hand-wrought wood furniture.
 Private terraces and oversized windows optimise both that mountainous panorama and the abundant surrounding greenery.
 Highly trained local guides play a key role here, leading bird walks and day hikes designed around the rejuvenating Japanese concept of forest bathing.
 The healing effects can be felt by simply breathing the fresh mountain air, so even those sunning themselves at the pool – eco-friendly with its saltwater – will feel restored.

 The Datai, Langkawi, Malaysia